 The convertible debt instruments were valued using the present value of a probability weighting of the mutually exclusive settlement alternatives.
 We contemplated a variety of inputs including the: USD to DKK exchange rate, the discount rate of the debt instrument, the probability of a qualifying financing event and the price of our ordinary shares.
 The key assumption used to determine the fair value of these debt instruments was the ordinary share valuation.
 See "Ordinary Share Valuation" in this prospectus.

-Refer to Note 2 and Note 4 to our audited financial statements for the years ended December 31, 2018 and 2019 included in this prospectus for additional detail on our accounting policy, judgements and assumptions used in accounting for convertible debt instruments.
+Refer to Note 2 and Note 4 to our financial statements included in this prospectus for additional detail on our accounting policy, judgements and assumptions used in accounting for convertible debt instruments.

 Ordinary Share Valuation